KarlKarindi/thesisanalyzer/README.md

 # Docker setup

-1. Clone the code repository to your remote server via `git`
+1. Clone the code repository to your remote server via `git`.
-2. Install `docker`
+2. Install `docker`.
-3. In the `ThesisAnalyzer` folder, add a new file called `db.py`
+3. In the `ThesisAnalyzer` folder, add a new file called `db.py`.
-4. Add the variables `DB_PASS` and `DB_USER` with the corresponding database credentials to this file
+4. Add the variables `DB_PASS` and `DB_USER` with the corresponding database credentials to this file.
+5. Add execute rights to `run_docker.sh` at the project root.
-5. Run the command `docker-compose up -d`
+6. Run the `./run_docker.sh` file.
+This will set up and run the project.